xuefeng11/xuefeng11.github.io/_pages/about.md

 - Reinforcement learning, planning, and decision-making under uncertainty
 - Generative models and foundation models for biomolecular design and beyond
 - Agentic AI and LLM-based reasoning for scientific discovery
-- Multimodal representation learning for biological and chemical systems
+- Multimodal representation learning for biological systems
 - Active learning, interactive learning, and data-efficient optimization
 - Physics- and biology-informed machine learning